jimmikmak/DnD-dice-roller/README.md

 # DnD-dice-roller

-A dice rolling app designed specifically for Dungeons and Dragons, but can be used for a variety of different table-top role-playing games.
+A dice rolling app designed specifically for Dungeons and Dragons 5th Edition, but can be used for a variety of different table-top role-playing games.

 Features:
 - Roll one die individually